reiinakano/tfjs-autoencoder/README.md

 This repository contains a demo written with TensorFlow.js that shows a neural network removing noise from handwritten digits.
-A denoising autoencoder [written in Keras](https://github.com/keras-team/keras/blob/master/examples/mnist_denoising_autoencoder.py) is trained on to remove noise from MNIST digits.
+A denoising autoencoder [written in Keras](https://github.com/keras-team/keras/blob/master/examples/mnist_denoising_autoencoder.py) is trained to remove noise from MNIST digits.
 The Keras model is then ported to TensorFlow.js.

 You can run it immediately in your browser by going to https://reiinakano.github.io/tfjs-autoencoder/.